HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/mac-os-architecture/README.md

 ### I/O Kit - Drivers

-I/O Kit is the open-source, object-oriented, **device-driver framework** in the XNU kernel and is responsible for the addition and management of **dynamically loaded device drivers**.
-These drivers allow for modular code to be added to the kernel dynamically for use with different hardware, for example.
+The I/O Kit is an open-source, object-oriented **device-driver framework** in the XNU kernel, handles **dynamically loaded device drivers**.
+It allows modular code to be added to the kernel on-the-fly, supporting diverse hardware.

 {% content-ref url="macos-iokit.md" %}
 [macos-iokit.md](macos-iokit.md)